quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Probe Timeout {#pto}

-A Probe Timeout (PTO) triggers sending one or two probe packets when ack-eliciting packets are not acknowledged within the expected period of time or the handshake has not been completed.
-A PTO enables a connection to recover from loss of tail packets or acks.
+A Probe Timeout (PTO) triggers sending one or two probe datagrams when ack-eliciting packets are not acknowledged within the expected period of time or the handshake has not been completed.
+A PTO enables a connection to recover from loss of tail packets or acknowledgements.
 The PTO algorithm used in QUIC implements the reliability functions of Tail Loss Probe
 {{?TLP=I-D.dukkipati-tcpm-tcp-loss-probe}} {{?RACK}}, RTO {{?RFC5681}} and
 F-RTO algorithms for TCP {{?RFC5682}}, and the timeout computation is based on TCP's retransmission timeout period {{?RFC6298}}.